-We have seized the moment and established an independent Rural Commission to give a fresh perspective on these challenges and to find new ways to create opportunities in the fight to save some of the county’s most rural communities from decline.
+We have seized the moment and established an independent Rural Commission to give a fresh perspective on these challenges and to find new ways to create opportunities for our most rural communities to grow and prosper.

 In a move believed to be the first of its type in England, North Yorkshire County Council has invited eight people with expertise in and extensive knowledge of rural affairs, the environment and tourism, upland farming, economics and the county’s culture and geography – to come together to examine key issues and challenges.

 Over an eight-month period the Commission will examine the following themes in depth:

 - Economy and Jobs

 - Accessibility - Digital Broadband and Mobile

 It is a unique and dynamic initiative by the council to address the crisis in rurality.
 The Commission’s job is to provide an action plan and workable recommendations by next summer to maximise sustainability over the next ten years, 20 and 30 years and to refresh the evidence base as leverage for increased Government support.